GhostAIDLP/GhostAI_DLP/demo_rag/README.md

-# GhostAI DLP SDK - Minimal Jinja Demo
+# GhostAI firewall SDK - Minimal Jinja Demo

 ## 🎯 Goal
-Run one simple command that loads 5 Jinja templates, renders them, sends each to the DLP scanner, and prints detections/blocks.
+Run one simple command that loads 5 Jinja templates, renders them, sends each to the firewall scanner, and prints detections/blocks.

 ## ⚙️ Folder Layout
 ```